Morse Quasiflats II: Morse quasiflats and coarse decompositions

 Similarly we define the \emph{coarse neck property} for a local integral current $T\in \I_{n,loc}(X)$ by replacing $Q$ with $\spt(T)$, and replacing $R_{\text{CNP}}\le R$ by $R_{\text{CNP}}\leq R\leq\frac{d(p,\spt(\D T))}{C}$ (so that $B_p(CR)$ is disjoint from $\D T$). \end{definition}

 The following is a consequence of \cite[Theorem 9.10]{HKS}.

 \begin{proposition} Let $X$ be a proper convex geodesic metric space.
-Let $\mathcal{D}$ be a family of quasidisc/flats in $X$ with uniform quasi-isometric constants.
+Let $\mathcal{D}$ be a family of quasidisk or quasiflats in $X$ with uniform quasi-isometric constants.
 Then $\mathcal{D}$ is uniformly Morse if and only each element of $\mathcal{D}$ satisfies the coarse neck property for some uniform $C_0$ and $R_{\text{CNP}}$. \end{proposition}

 In the situation of this proposition, the pair $(C_0, R_{\text{CNP}})$ will be referred to as the {\em Morse data} for $\mathcal{D}$.